Aceearly1993/lecarde-2/README.md

 ## Changelog

+#### [1.5.9] - 2025/6/15 ####

+`CHANGED` - Minor adjusts of in-game shop prices.
+(Aceearly1993)
+`CHANGED` - The invincibility time of enemies against Holy Water is now 2 frames shorter than vanilla.
+(Aceearly1993)
+`CHANGED` - Altar: The behavior of the heart recover zone to match the behavior of the same mechanic seen in prologue, for a better presentation approach.
+(Aceearly1993)
+`CHANGED` - Leviathan: Changed color of post-hit flash effect to the same color as Lucifer's post-hit flash effect in order to reduce visual confusions.
+(Aceearly1993)
+`CHANGED` - Pause menu/Boss Rush/Endroll: Adjustments of mugshot graphics for a better presentation approach.
+(Lee Russell /rinth444)
+`ADDED` - Alucard Player ("main Alcarde visible") : Straight upward jump animation.
+(Lee Russell /rinth444)
+`ADDED` - Efrain player ("main hero visible") : Falling stance is now animated instead of a single graphic.
+(Lee Russell /rinth444)
+`ADDED` - Update of endroll credit informations.
+(Aceearly1993)

 #### [1.5.8] - 2025/5/4 ####

 `FIXED` - A bug in the new control mapping system which will cause controller mapping to be lost if you ignored control config in the very first time booting the game,